mvdwetering/yamaha_ynca/README.md

 Yamaha does not mention in the manuals if a model supports the YNCA protocol that this integration uses.
 The table of working models below is based on reports from users and info found on the internet.
 Model years were taken from the [Yamaha AVR model history page](https://kane.site44.com/Yamaha/Yamaha_AVR_model_history.html).

+It has been confirmed that older receivers like the RX-V3900 from 2009 do _not_ work with this integration (it uses a different protocol).

 Based on this information, receivers in the mentioned series from 2010 onwards are likely to work.
 So even if your model is not listed, just give it a try.

 If your receiver works but is not in the list, please post a message in the [discussions](https://github.com/mvdwetering/yamaha_ynca/discussions) so it can be added.